austinmatthews/soccer-scores/README.md

     - GetMatch takes in each line from the file and executes the regex with it
         - Team names and scores are collected with regex groups

+# Testing
+Created unit tests for Utilities and FileProcessor functions

+I decided not to add tests for index since it really only calls out to other functions that were unit tested

+Run tests with the following command:
+`npm run test`

 # Issues

 I had yet to develop in Typescript specifically, so I took a shot at it.
 It went pretty smoothly except for needing to use `any` in a few spots, which removed type safety.